jessicahiggins121-create/Timeline_Analysis_of_Discounts_on_tech_products/README.md

 What files to look at first

 Template:
-1. Main Analysis: View the complete analysis in [analysis.ipynb](link-to-notebook)
+1. Main Analysis: View the complete analysis uploaded in files
-2. Data: Download dataset from or use the file in `/data` folder
+2. Data: Download dataset from or use the file in the data linked above
-3. Run the Code: Open notebook in Google Colab or Jupyter and run all cells
+3. Run the Code: Open notebook in Google Colab run all cells once you have uploaded the data to where you are working from
-4. Dependencies: No special setup required – uses standard data science libraries
+4. Dependencies: import Pandas and Seaborn

 🚀 Future Work
 I would like to see if we could get customer orders and see if we had onetime